se-research/OpenDaVINCI/tutorials/datatrigger/README.rst

 As an example, we simply send an instance of the class ``TimeStamp`` where we pass some example data to its constructor.
-Next, we create a ``Container`` by specifying the containing type and the object to be sent.
+Next, we create a ``Container`` by encapsulating object to be sent.

 To finally send data with OpenDaVINCI, we use the method ``getConference().send(Container &c)`` provided for any class deriving from ``TimeTriggeredConferenceClientModule``.